-The approach of a new school year often leaves parents with a feeling of dread with regards to getting their children’s relaxed summer sleep routine back on track.
+The approach of a new school year, can leave parents with a feeling of dread not least with regards to getting their children’s relaxed summer sleep routine back on track for the school schedule.
 However, I believe this focus on changing sleep time provides a great opportunity to create an improved sleep routine for your child before they go back to school.
 The key is to plan ahead and to address good sleep hygiene for the whole family, not just children on their own.
 This means you are leading by example, and it makes it easier for children to accept what can sometimes feel like strict and ‘unfair’ bedtimes and changes in boundaries around technology .

 My Top 10 Tips

 Here are my top tips to help you help your children get great sleep before going back to school…

 1) Work out how much sleep your child needs during the new school year